CHI - SYD

 Recent return flight deals from Chicago to Sydney

-Recommended return deals departing in the coming months from the most popular airlines that fly from Chicago to Sydney.
+KAYAK's recommended return flight deals from the most popular airlines that fly from Chicago to Sydney.

 Choose your dates